johnpeart/johnpeart.github.io/src/posts/blogpost/2015-04-20-eurovision-first-listens.md

   semifinal: false
   final: true
   commentary: |
     Spain, we need to have words.
 Why even bother entering this?
-It's just so *boring*.
-You can throw in a beat half way through, but it's still nothing special.
+It’s just so *boring*.
+You can throw in a beat half way through, but it’s still nothing special.
 But, you know, they've tried.
-And that's nice.
+And that’s nice.

     The staging is the only way anyone is going to pay attention to this.